g-berthiaume/strsepf/README.md

-# strsepf
+# strsepf - Experimental library

+`strsepf` is an exercise in API design.
-Single header string parsing function combining the memory safety of strsep and the convenience of a sscanf-like interface.
+It's purpose is to be a string parsing function combining the memory safety of `strsep` and the convenience of a `sscanf`-like interface.

 It is designed to be a safer `sscanf` for embedded system application.

 Some key design choices:

-- No dynamic memory allocation.
+- No dynamic memory allocation
-- Will destroy its input string (by adding '\0').
+- Will destroy its input string (by adding '\0')
-- Memory safe: no string copy, only pointer to the input string.
-- Built with C11.
-- Single header.
+- C11
-- No floating point support.
+- No floating point support
-- Re-entrant (RTOS safe).
+- Re-entrant (RTOS safe)
-- Incremental single-pass parsing.
+- Incremental single-pass parsing
-- Library code is covered with unit-tests.
+- Library code is covered with unit-tests

 Example 1: